Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$: Applications to the Chebyshev Bias

 has a bias towards being positive in the sense that the mean of the measure $\mu$ defined by

-for $f \in C_{c}^{\infty}(\R)$ is equal to $1$.
-In the proof, he examines the logarithmic derivative of~$L(s, \Delta)$~to see that the second term in its expansion causes the bias.
-While the above discussion~handles the logarithm instead, the proof of Aoki--Koyama~\cite{AokiKoyama2023} is~more straightforward due~to~DRH.
+for $f \in C_{c}^{\infty}(\mathbb{R})$ equals $1$.
+He studied the logarithmic derivative of $L(s, \Delta)$ and observed~that the second term in its expansion causes the bias.
+While this discussion handles the logarithm instead, the argument of Aoki--Koyama~\cite{AokiKoyama2023} is more straightforward thanks to DRH. \end{remark}